LucaBiasiolo/Java/README.md

-#Java exercises
+# Java exercises

-This is a repository in which i include relevant coding exercises in Java i've done.
+This is a repository in which I include relevant coding exercises in Java.
 These are either taken from Codecademy or made up from scratch.